New Orleans: Entertainment and performing arts

 New Orleans has long been a significant center for music, showcasing its intertwined European, African and Latino American cultures.
 The city's unique musical heritage was born in its colonial and early American days from a unique blending of European musical instruments with African rhythms.
 As the only North American city to have allowed slaves to gather in public and play their native music (largely in Congo Square, now located within Louis Armstrong Park), New Orleans gave birth in the early 20th century to an epochal indigenous music: jazz.
 Soon, African American brass bands formed, beginning a century-long tradition.
 The Louis Armstrong Park area, near the French Quarter in Tremé, contains the New Orleans Jazz National Historical Park.
 The city's music was later also significantly influenced by Acadiana, home of Cajun and Zydeco music, and by Delta blues.

-New Orleans' unique musical culture is on display in its traditional funerals.
-A spin on military funerals, New Orleans' traditional funerals feature sad music (mostly dirges and hymns) in processions on the way to the cemetery and happier music (hot jazz) on the way back.
-Until the 1990s, most locals preferred to call these "funerals with music."
-Visitors to the city have long dubbed them "jazz funerals."
+New Orleans's unique musical culture is on display in its traditional funerals.
+A spin on military funerals, New Orleans's traditional funerals feature sad music (mostly dirges and hymns) in processions on the way to the cemetery and happier music (hot jazz) on the way back.
+Until the 1990s, most locals preferred to call these "funerals with music".
+Visitors to the city have long dubbed them "jazz funerals".

 Much later in its musical development, New Orleans was home to a distinctive brand of rhythm and blues that contributed greatly to the growth of rock and roll.
-An example of the New Orleans' sound in the 1960s is the #1 U.S. hit "Chapel of Love" by the Dixie Cups, a song which knocked the Beatles out of the top spot on the Billboard Hot 100.
+An example of the New Orleans's sound in the 1960s is the No. 1 U.S. hit "Chapel of Love" by the Dixie Cups, a song which knocked the Beatles out of the top spot on the Billboard Hot 100.
 New Orleans became a hotbed for funk music in the 1960s and 1970s, and by the late 1980s, it had developed its own localized variant of hip hop, called bounce music.
 While not commercially successful outside of the Deep South, bounce music was immensely popular in poorer neighborhoods throughout the 1990s.

 A cousin of bounce, New Orleans hip hop achieved commercial success locally and internationally, producing Lil Wayne, Master P, Birdman, Juvenile, Suicideboys, Cash Money Records and No Limit Records.
 Additionally, the popularity of cowpunk, a fast form of southern rock, originated with the help of several local bands, such as The Radiators, Better Than Ezra, Cowboy Mouth and Dash Rip Rock.
 Throughout the 1990s, many sludge metal bands started.
-New Orleans' heavy metal bands such as Eyehategod, Soilent Green, Crowbar, and Down incorporated styles such as hardcore punk, doom metal, and southern rock to create an original and heady brew of swampy and aggravated metal that has largely avoided standardization.
+New Orleans's heavy metal bands such as Eyehategod, Soilent Green, Crowbar, and Down incorporated styles such as hardcore punk, doom metal, and southern rock to create an original and heady brew of swampy and aggravated metal that has largely avoided standardization.